sbdrchauhan/python-DS-ML/11_git_and_github/README.md

 # has been added, then, you have a shortcut to add and commit in one-line
 git commit -am "message_to_commit"      # notice -am option that does the trick

+# if you accidently mistyped a commit message, you can change the last commit using the `--amend` flag
+git commit --amend -m "new message"

 # how to see what history of commits we have
 git log

 # how to see more info about any of the commits?
 git show <commit_id/hash_id>

+# to see what changed between two commits? compare two hash
+git diff ID1..ID2         # note double .. is needed
+git diff HEAD~1..HEAD~3   # HEAD points to the last commit

 # how to list all the files currently git is tracking in the repository?
 git ls-files